 On Air Now

-But after two decades of limitations, the former concert pianist was finally able to perform again.
+But after two decades of limitations, the former concert pianist was finally able to perform again – thanks to a pair of bionic gloves.

-Just moments after taking to the keys to play the ‘Adagio’ from Bach’s Keyboard Concerto in D minor (which takes its melody from Marcello’s Oboe Concerto in the same key), the maestro was overcome with emotion.
+Moments after taking to the keys to play the ‘Adagio’ from Bach’s Keyboard Concerto in D minor (which takes its melody from Marcello’s Oboe Concerto in the same key), the maestro was clearly overcome with emotion, in what was a long overdue reunion between a musician and his instrument...

 Before, Martins could only play songs slowly with his thumbs, and occasionally his index fingers.